sebastienwood/sebastienwood.github.io/_posts/2019-4-13-TricksCompendium.md

 ---
-layout: post
-title: A compendium of tricks in Deep Learnings
+title: "A compendium of tricks in Deep Learnings"
+categories: tricks
+date:   2019-05-19 11:30:19 -0400
 ---

 Sometime you wish to had all the tricks for Deep Learnings summarized at one place.
-I hope to gather slowly but steadily them all in this post.
+I hope to gather them all slowly but steadily in this post.
+Everything is accessible with the navigation bar on the right.

-# Tricks list

-Jekyll TOC in construction ¯\\_(ツ)_/¯

 # The Compendium of Tricks